It's basically just a big frakking shark. Carcharodon megalodon

 - see the other wiki

-for details) lived from 25 to 1.5 million years ago, grew up to 20 metres at its most favourable estimates, was an opportunistic predator, and is believed by some to have died out because it couldn't compete with the killer whale, who could handle the cold waters better.
+for details) lived from 25 to 1.5 million years ago, grew up to 18 metres at its most favourable estimates and was at least 15m long at the very minimum, was an apex predator that reigned for 20 million years, specialized in killing whales, and is believed by some to have died out because it couldn't compete with the killer whale, who could handle the cold waters better (however, the closing of the Panama isthmus is the more likely cause).
 However in low grade schlock movies it will be uncovered after being frozen in ice and go on a superhunting rampage, tracking down our intrepid heroes all over the world before eating Boeing 747's in a single bite while flying

 The appeal is simple.
 Being prehistoric it is a bit like a dinosaur, and Jurassic Park